 Continuing Education Activity

 Creutzfeldt-Jakob disease (CJD) is a rare, fatal degenerative brain disorder caused by prion proteins.
-It belongs to a group of transmissible spongiform encephalopathies which can affect people worldwide with an incidence of one case per million per year.
-This activity illustrates the evaluation and management of Creutzfeldt-Jakob disease and explains the role of the interprofessional team in improving care for patients with this condition.
+It belongs to a group of transmissible spongiform encephalopathies that can affect people worldwide with an incidence of one case per million per year.
+This activity illustrates the evaluation and management of Creutzfeldt-Jakob disease and explains the interprofessional team's role in improving care for patients with this condition.

 - Review the sporadic, genetic, acquired, and variant forms of Creutzfeldt-Jakob disease.

 - Identify the part played by prion proteins in the pathophysiology of Creutzfeldt-Jakob disease.

 - Summarize the evaluation of Creutzfeldt-Jakob disease.

 - Outline the importance of collaboration and communication among the interprofessional team members to counsel the family of patients affected by Creutzfeldt-Jakob disease.